chyroshan066/docs/Postgres/Querying-database.md

 The "pool.query()" method returns a "Promise" which resolves to "QueryResult\<T\>".
 We can pass any value directly in the query.
 But for passing variable instead of value we use parameter placeholders instead of template-literals to safely inject values without directly embedding them into the SQL string.
 In the above code, "$1" corresponds to the first variable (i.e; "name") and "$2" corresponds to the second variable (i.e; "id") and so on.

 Then we import the exported function in our "service.ts" file inside "services" folder adjacent to "index.ts" file.
-We handle fetching/retrieving related logic in the "service" folder.
+We handle fetching/retrieving related business logic in the "service" folder.
 The "service.ts" file act as an intermediary between "repository.ts" file and "controller.ts".
 The function is then exported to "controller.ts" file.
 <br> The sample code is written below;

 ```